Day 1 – Dublin City to Carlingford, Co Louth

-Visit a 5,000 year old dolmen or portal tomb en route to Carlingford Brewing Company which is located on the Cooley peninsula, an impressive location complete with a 13th-century mill.
+Carlingford Brewing Company is located on the Cooley peninsula, an impressive site complete with a 13th-century mill.
 Des is producing a range of beers named after local stories and legends which he will impart over beer tastings in his tap room.

 Overnight in Carlingford village, a coastal town which retains its medieval layout.
 In the evening you can enjoy a very pleasant to walk along the waters edge to King John’s Castle.
 Alternatively, take a ramble up Slieve Foy behind the village for even better views.
 Carlingford offers excellent choices of restaurants and pubs in just a few narrow streets.

 Breweries: Brehon Brewhouse

 Producers of: Killanney Red, Stony Grey IPA, Brehon Blonde,

 Producers of: Tholsel Blonde, Taaffe’s Red, Kind John’s Stout, Long Woman’s IPA

 Day 2 – Carlingford to Portrush, Co.
 Antrim

 A short hop into Northern Ireland to visit Belfast its largest city.
 Belfast was a centre of the Irish linen, tobacco processing, rope-making and shipbuilding industries.
 In the early 20th century, the Titanic was built and set off from what was the world’s biggest shipyard.
 Optional tour of the Titanic Experience which extends over nine interactive galleries.